6 Ways to Utilize Beacon Analytics Across Verticals

 3. Align your staff schedules with visitor traffic

 Beacons help you reduce labor and operational costs based on insights gained from theme park traffic patterns such as the number of beacon hits and customer dwell time at beacons within a specified time and date range, busiest hours throughout the day or week etc. You can then use this information for better allocation of staff and services.
-For example, you can use these real-time analytics data to determine how many staff members should be performing at various places in the park at a given point of time, or when more staff should be added to help out visitors at various rides etc.
+For example, you can use these real-time analytics data to determine how many staff members should be performing at various places in the park at a given point of time, or when more staff should be added to help out visitors at various rides etc. This data-driven approach, combined with a carefully designed template for managing labor costs effectively, empowers you to optimize workforce distribution, enhance operational efficiency, and ultimately reduce expenses.

 4. Provide improved parking facilities